 Klenow and Kryvtsov (2008), referred to as KK below, report on the distribution of price changes from individual price data underlying the U.S. CPI from 1988 to 2004.
-Figure 1, reproduced from KK, displays a histogram of regular, nonzero price changes, where the set of regular price changes is meant to exclude sales.8 As Midrigan (2011) and Guimaraes and Sheedy (2011) argue, the existence of sales has little relevance for the nonneutrality of money, implying that for our purposes the emphasis in terms of matching the micro-price date should be placed on matching regular price changes.
-Other relevant price change statistics reported by Klenow and Kryvtsov (2008) are listed in the first column of Table 2.
-In choosing parameters, we target the histogram in Figure 1 and the median adjustment probability of 0.139 from Table 2.
-Note that while the histogram represents a direct measurement of price changes, in calculating adjustment probabilities KK impose a Calvo pricing structure on the data.
-For each category of goods and services they assume that there is a fixed adjustment probability.
-They then use the price data to compute maximum likelihood estimates of the adjustment probabilities for each category.
-The median adjustment probability across categories is 0.139.
+Figure 1, uses KK's data on standardized non-zero price changes and displays a seven bin histogram (the figure is analogous to their Figure 3) where the set of regular price changes is meant to exclude sales.9 Standardized price changes are the preferred measure for comparing the data to our one-good economy as the measure controls for different behavior of various categories of goods (see Alvarez, Le Bihan and Lippi (2016) for further discussion).
+As Midrigan (2011) and Guimaraes and Sheedy (2011) argue, the existence of sales has little relevance for the nonneutrality of money, implying that for our purposes the emphasis in terms of matching the micro-price date should be placed on matching regular price changes.
+Other relevant price change statistics reported by Klenow and Kryvtsov (2008) are listed which indicates that values of $\sigma > 1$ preclude low elasticities of marginal cost with respect to output.